hemanth-hk/ubiquitous-fortnight/README.md

 ![](https://img.shields.io/badge/%20-hacktoberfest%20-orange)

-Repo for Hacktoberfest 2021.
+Repo for Hacktoberfest 2021, It collects the user's name and a portfolio link.
 Fork , Clone and make a Pull Request.

 ## Contributions

-Any contribution that can make the code cleaner or the site prettier
+Any contribution that can make the code cleaner or the site prettier.
+You can add your name and portfolio link in `App.vue`'s `userData` list as an object.

 ## Preview